One logo to rule them all? Perhaps not.

-We all know what a logo is.
-From everyday interactions with brands that we know and love, their logos are easily identifiable, and in some cases we recognise their branding just through supporting imagery and colourways.
+In some cases we recognise our favourite brand’s logo and branding just through supporting imagery and colourways.
 They all have strict brand guidelines the govern the way their brand is portrayed, and in return they remain instantly recognisable.
 This consistency helps develop trust for a brand, and over the years can create brand loyalty.

 Not all logos are created equally, however.
 The most important thing you can do for your logo is allow it to be versatile.